xJessD/iotbay/README.md

 #
 ### Other
+- Everyone will need to create their own DB.java to connect to the database per in class.
 - Please create a seperate branch to work on and not in main to avoid conflicts
 - Once functionality is done, please commit and push to GitHub, create a pull request to ensure the main branch is up to date.
 - To view the README in VS Code: **Right Click + Open Preview** or **Ctr + Shift + V**
 - Resources such as images can go into: **main -> resources**
 - When creating a new page, copy the template file and the content can go inside the `<main>` tags.